abcxyz/pmap/README.md

 folders in the root of the central GitHub repository are needed).
 Files containing the data mappings or policies/controls can’t be stored directly in the root of the central GitHub repository.

+Yoy can leverage [pmap-template](https://github.com/abcxyz/pmap-template) to create the GitHub Central Repository.

 #### Data Mapping